Bloc Party: Hymns and Silent Alarm Live (2015–2019)

 In a performance at Maida Vale, Bloc Party gave "The Good News" its live debut; hours later, "The Love Within" was featured as "Hottest Record in the World" by Annie Mac on BBC Radio 1.
 Okereke revealed the band's upcoming fifth album is set to be titled Hymns.
 The album's release was later confirmed on social media as 29 January 2016.

 Later in 2016, the band released the standalone single 'Stunt Queen' to mark their performance at the Hollywood Bowl, which Okereke claimed was a "significant milestone" for the band.
-It marks some of the first new material that featured Justin and Louise as co-writers.
+It marks some of the first new material that featured Harris and Bartle as co-writers.

 March 2018 saw the band announce a series of shows touring their 'Silent Alarm' album which would be played in full.
 Due to the success of this short tour, Bloc Party announced further dates in 2019 again playing tracks from the whole of their debut.